kabouzeid/Iron/README.md

 - Select the Iron project in the Xcode sidebar
 - Under "Targets", select "Iron"
-- Set the "Bundle Identifier" to something unique like `com.yourname.Iron`
+- Set the "Bundle Identifier", "App Group" and "iCloud Container" to something unique like `com.yourname.Iron`
 - Go to the Signing & Capabilities tab and select your development team under Signing > Team
 - Repeat the same process for the other targets where applicable
-- Build the `Iron` scheme
+- Build the `Iron` scheme.
+Note that due to a bug in Xcode 14 the scheme for the Iron target might not be autocreated and you'll have to create it manually.